 If you travel just north along the east coast, groups can also visit Whitby Abbey owned by English Heritage (pictured above), with many reports of the ghost of a nun who had been bricked up in the dungeons and the ghost of the abbey’s founder, St. Hild, gazing out from its hollow windows.

 3. The Real Mary King’s Close

 Edinburgh’s hidden streets, homes and passageways are shrouded in myths and mysteries, underneath the bustling walkways of Scotland’s capital.
-It is a strange concept to understand, but the close has stood in the same spot since the 17th century, it has just been covered over and swallowed up and used as the foundations for the Royal Exchange.
+It is a strange concept to understand, but the close has stood in the same spot since the 17th century, it had just been covered over and swallowed up and used as the foundations for the Royal Exchange.
 Many people did not want to leave their homes when it was developed so ran businesses underground in the strange world.
-A number of people fell victim to the plague due to the tightly packed nature of the close, with many people claiming to have seen suffers of the disease and other former inhabitants on a tour.
+A number of people fell victim to the plague due to the tightly packed nature of the close, with many visitors claiming to have seen sufferers of the disease and other former inhabitants on a tour.

 4. Buckland Abbey

 Tudor explorer Sir Francis Drake used to lived at the Abbey and while regarded as a national hero by many, locals feared him and believed he had super natural powers.
 The house built on the site of the former abbey was sold to Drake in 1580, making Buckland his home when returning to England after a three-year voyage of the world on his ship, The Golden Hind.